 Vincent served as the deacon of Saint Valerius, bishop of Saragossa.
 His fellow Spaniard Prudentius (348-405) wrote a poem commemorating his life and death, telling how he was brought to trial along with his bishop Valerius.
 Valerius had a speech impediment, so Vincent spoke for both.
-His fearless manner so angered the governor that Vincent was tortured and killed at Valencia, while Bishop Valerius was sent into exile.
+His fearless manner so angered the governor that Vincent was tortured and killed at Valencia after prolonged torture, while Bishop Valerius was sent into exile.

 Prudentius’s poem and four homilies preached by St Augustine on his feastday show that Vincent’s fame had spread “throughout the Roman empire and wherever you find the name Christian”.
 Though Vincent’s tomb in Valencia was the earliest centre of his cult, he was also honoured at Saragossa.
 The eighth century city of Oviedo in Asturias in northern Spain grew up around a church dedicated to Saint Vincent.